The Post

 hello I am string

-statement runs, it returns something very important.
+1Notice something?
+When a p statement runs, it returns something very important.
 It gives information regarding the data type of the thing being given.

 Very important if you run this: